CodeDoesGood/iOS-Style-Guide/README.md

 Emtpy lines are used to help with encapsulation and readability.

 - Last line of a file
-- First line of a function
 - Last line in each case statement in a switch if the cases are several lines
 - Last line of a closure if followed by another closure, if the closure contains several lines
 - First line in an if-else-guard-do-catch (etc) statement if the statement contains several lines
-- Both before and after an if-else-guard-do-catch (etc) statement
-- Both before and after a call to super

 \* There is no limit on what "several lines" means, use your judgement, but generally for readability it will mean 4 or more lines.